odoo/documentation/inventory/management/misc/owned_stock.rst

 propose an item to check its market without having to pay for it in the first place.

-Odoo has the ability to manage consignee stocks through the advanced settings.
+Twenty20 has the ability to manage consignee stocks through the advanced settings.

 Configuration